CONSPIRACIES: THE FACTS – THE THEORIES – THE EVIDENCE

 A new fully revised and updated edition of Andy’s seminal book Conspiracies: The Facts – The Theories – The Evidence is now available…

 The much-updated and expanded edition of Conspiracies arrived at the end of 2019.
-Produced by Watkins Publishing it is fully available through all online and high street retailers in the UK, USA, Australia and beyond.
-Order it from Amazon here (UK) or here (US).
+Produced by Watkins Publishing it is fully available through all online and high street retailers in the UK, USA, Australia and beyond (some links below).

 The Moon landings; JFK; Watergate; The Gunpowder Plot.
 9/11; The New World Order; Fake News; Donald Trump – since the political intrigues of the Roman Empire, nearly every significant event of the last 2,000 years has sparked off a conspiracy theory.